timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 These are the situations where the scripty asks for review your configuration.

 #### a.
-It asks for review for the basic globale configurations you made
+It asks for review for the basic global configurations you made

 ```sh
 IBMCLOUD_CR_REGION_URL: de.icr.io